UMass-Rescue/image-similarity/README.md

 **Week of 2/27/20 - 3/5/20 : 5**

+- Restructured the code and made it modular, such that it can work with any of the model that I try in the future without much changes.
+- Packaged my code and created a wheel file so that it can be shipped to Dan.

 **Week of 3/5/20 - 3/12/20 : 6**

 **Week of 3/12/20 - 3/19/20 : 7**